 Side effects from radiation therapy include tiredness, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.

-Immunotherapy (also called biologic therapy) is designed to boost the body's natural defenses to fight the cancer.
+Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Examples of immunotherapy include cancer vaccines, monoclonal antibodies, and interferons.
 Talk with your doctor about whether immunotherapy is a treatment option, including the possible side effects.
-Learn more about immunotherapy.
+Learn more about the basics of immunotherapy.

 Getting care for symptoms and side effects